Ohakwe-Love/Ohakwe-Love/README.md

 ---

 ### Quote I Live By
 > _"You don’t need to be great to start.
-But you have to start to be great."_ — Zig Ziglar
+But you have to start to be great."_ by Zig Ziglar

 ---